 Dualisms, Avatars, Enlightenment, and The Perennial Philosophy

 creating two previously non-existent parts, and then obsess about the disparity between them.
-Examples: mind/matter; good/evil; spirit/flesh; and two
+Examples: mind/matter; good/evil; spirit/flesh; and the three most unfortunate of all: God/Man, God/Universe, and Man/Universe (because of the introduction of an imaginary being to explain what really doesn't need to be explained).

 Numerous religions and schools of philosophy have been built up around this insanity, with the adherents arguing back and forth, or in many cases